MessengerOfEnyo/ai-hedge-fund-personal/README.md

 **Example Output:**
 <img width="992" alt="Screenshot 2025-01-06 at 5 50 17 PM" src="https://github.com/user-attachments/assets/e8ca04bf-9989-4a7d-a8b4-34e04666663b" />

+If the Alpaca environment variables are configured, these commands will also send the generated orders to your brokerage account.

 You can also specify a `--ollama` flag to run the AI hedge fund using local LLMs.